|

 Professionals tend to process part of their work in RAW files and then

-convert them to 16bit tiff files where they are then taken to a higher
+convert them to 16bit tiff files where they are then used for printing.

 Likewise a